 iwao joined Watsi on November 24th, 2016.
-Five years ago, iwao joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. iwao's most recent donation traveled 8,500 miles to support Angel, a toddler from Kenya, to treat her burns and help her return to good health.
+Six years ago, iwao joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. iwao's most recent donation traveled 8,300 miles to support Ko Thaw, a 27-year-old factory worker from Burma, to fund mitral valve replacement surgery.